-There have been no changes in our internal control over financial reporting or in other factors during the first three months of 2022 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There have been no changes in our internal control over financial reporting or in other factors during the third quarter of 2022 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

 PART II.
 OTHER INFORMATION UNIVERSAL HEALTH REALTY INCOME TRUST